ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 ### Slave API changes

-The main changes involve removing the slave specific read/write functions and rolling them into the normal read/write functions, removing most of the slave configuration, which the `init` function can handle at construction.
+The main changes involve removing the slave specific read/write functions and rolling them into the normal read/write functions, removing most of the slave configuration which can be handled at construction by the `init` function.

-- **Remove** the `i2c_slave_mode` function, and add an `is_slave` parameter to the `i2c_init` function.
+- **Remove** the `i2c_slave_mode` function, add an `is_slave` parameter to the `i2c_init` function.

   The decision to initialize the peripheral in master or slave mode should be decided at construction time.
-This simplifies the API because it removes the need for two separate functions to initialize slave mode `i2c_slave_mode` and `i2c_slave_address`.
+This simplifies the API as it removes the need for two separate functions to initialize slave mode `i2c_slave_mode` and `i2c_slave_address`.

 - **Remove** the I2C slave specific transfer functions: `i2c_slave_read`, `i2c_slave_write`.